-Charles T. Ray, aka: Pony Deal or Diehl (1849-1887?) – Though not nearly so well known as other gunfighters of the American West, Ray, who is far better known in history as “Pony Deal,” rode with, met, and fought with some of the most infamous characters of the West, including names such as Billy the Kid, Wyatt Earp, Ike Clanton, and numerous others.
+Though not nearly so well known as other gunfighters in history, Ray, who is far better known in history as “Pony Deal,” rode with, met, and fought with some of the most infamous characters of the West, including names such as Billy the Kid, Wyatt Earp, Ike Clanton, and numerous others.

-Hailing from Rock Island, Illinois, Ray, first appears in history, going by the name of Pony Deal, as a member of the John Kinney Gang in New Mexico in the 1870’s.
-The members of this gang were successful cattle rustlers and hired gunmen that operated in the area of Dona Ana County.
-On December 31, 1875, Deal, along with gang leader, John Kinney, Jesse Evans, and Jim McDaniels entered a saloon in Las Cruces, New Mexico, where they became involved in a brawl with US Cavalry soldiers from Fort Stanton.
-When the outlaws lost the fight they were thrown out of the saloon, but the vengeful men couldn’t let it go.
-They soon returned to the saloon and opened fire through the windows, killing two soldiers and a civilian, and wounding two more soldiers and another bystander.
+Hailing from Rock Island, Illinois, Ray first appears in history, going by the name of Pony Deal, as a member of the John Kinney Gang in New Mexico in the 1870s.
+The gang members were successful cattle rustlers and hired gunmen who operated in Dona Ana County.
+On December 31, 1875, Deal, along with gang leader John Kinney, Jesse Evans, and Jim McDaniels, entered a saloon in Las Cruces, New Mexico, where they became involved in a brawl with US Cavalry soldiers from Fort Stanton.
+When the outlaws lost the fight, they were thrown out of the saloon, but the vengeful men couldn’t let it go.
+They soon returned to the saloon and opened fire through the windows, killing two soldiers and a civilian and wounding two more soldiers and another bystander.

-Later, he would claim to have killed John O’Rourke in 1882, after O’Rourke allegedly killed his friend, Johnny Ringo.
+Later, he would claim to have killed John O’Rourke in 1882 after O’Rourke allegedly killed his friend, Johnny Ringo.
 That same year, he was running from the law when a warrant was issued for his arrest relating to a stagecoach robbery.
 Again, he avoided capture.
 He then drifted around, spending some time in El Paso, Texas and rustling cattle again for John Kinney.
-He was finally captured and sentenced to five years in prison at Santa Fe, New Mexico.
-He escaped in February, 1885, but was free for only four days before being recaptured.
-Returned to prison, he was released in March, 1887, after which time he disappeared from history, although some accounts say that he was killed in a gunfight.
+He was finally captured and sentenced to five years in prison in Santa Fe, New Mexico.
+He escaped in February 1885 but was free for only four days before being recaptured.
+Returned to prison, he was released in March 1887, after which time he disappeared from history, although some accounts say that he was killed in a gunfight.